SIFCA Consultation on Inshore Netting Byelaw proposals.

-We also suggested supporting the recommendation made by the SIFCA angling liaison group (Alan Deeming is a member) that the suggested 100m exclusion zone round piers be extended to 200m but that has not yet been accepted by SIFCA.
+AT is supporting the recommendation made by the SIFCA angling liaison group (Alan Deeming is a member) that the suggested 100m exclusion zone round piers be extended to 200m but that has not yet been accepted by SIFCA.

-Alan Deeming submitted a comprehensive response on behalf of BAC having sought the expert opinion of fellow members of the AT's national Conservation & Access Group.
+Alan Deeming submitted a comprehensive response to an early consultation on behalf of BAC having sought the expert opinion of fellow members of the AT's national Conservation & Access Group.
 His response concentrated on areas of interest to IW anglers.
 It included requesting that the SIFCA proposed concessions allowing Ring Netting should be deleted entirely, the exclusion zone round piers be 200m rather than the proposed 100m & that the Grey Mullet minimum legal retention size should be 47cm for all species.
 He included a number of examples where there could be significant benefit to the local economy if inshore fish populations increased as a result of reductions in estuary & near shore netting thus prompting an increase in shore angling with a consequential increase in spending by anglers.

 A similar response was submitted by the SIFCA angling liasion group aka Recreational Angling Sector Group (RASG) of which Alan Deeming is a member.
 That response included a request that all the proposed concessions to allow ring netting in certain areas be deleted.
 It also included additional financial benefit examples applicable to Poole & Langstone harbours.

-All responsed to the consultation will be collated then presented to a working group within SIFCA.
+All responsed to the early consultation were collated then presented to a working group within SIFCA.
 Since then, considerable work has been done by SIFCA officers and the SIFCA Technical Advisory Group but still no formal proposal has been able to be put to the full SIFCA committee in the form (probably) of a proposed byelaw.
 Once internal SIFCA agreement is reached on the content of the byelaw, that will then be the subject of a further public consultation prior to being submitted for ratification.